m-rbt01/calculator/solution-plan.md

     SET text content to digit node text content DECLARE newOutput
     IF operator id is empty THEN
-        SET first operand to its current content plus text content SET newOutput to first operand
+        SET first operand to its current content plus text content IF NOT +- OR call negate operand function SET newOutput to first operand
     ENDIF
     ELSE
-        SET second operand to its current content plus text content SET newOutput to first operand, operator symbol, and second operand ENDELSE
+        SET second operand to its current content plus text content IF NOT +- OR call negate operand function SET newOutput to first operand, operator symbol, and second operand ENDELSE
     CALL display and PASS output container, and newOutput string